top of page

 PARO aims to mobilize and amplify rural voices and stories and to contribute to the revitalization of rural Ontario.
 It was developed to organize, preserve, and make freely accessible the records and voices of rural Ontarians.

-PARO is currently engaged in collecting stories, highlighting personal and community narratives of rural resilience from a broad range of sources to be produced for the archive as text, audio, video, and/or photography.
+PARO is currently engaged in collecting stories, highlighting personal and community narratives of rural resilience from a broad range of sources to be produced for the archive in forms of text, audio, video, and/or photography.

-PARO welcomes submissions from all persons, particularly those who identify as Indigenous, racialized, having disabilities, and from persons of all sexual identities and gender identities.
+PARO welcomes submissions from all persons, particularly those who identify as Indigenous, racialized, or have disabilities, and from persons of all sexual identities and gender identities.

 Join the conversation on ROIConnect